-Startup pitch competitions are getting more and more popular each year.
-Almost any college or university that has an entrepreneurship program hosts at least one pitch competition annually.
-More importantly, the prize money keeps growing with some competitions yielding $100,000 to be split among first, second, and third place winners.
+Startup pitch competitions are getting more popular each year.
+Almost any college or university with an entrepreneurship program hosts at least one pitch competition annually.
+More importantly, the prize money keeps growing with some competitions yielding $100,000 split amongst the first, second, and third place winners.

 To help prepare young entrepreneurs for their pitch competitions, I opened my scribbled notes, questions, and comments from many years of witnessing, judging, and administering pitch competitions.
 The result is that I have extracted what I think to be the best questions for which you should prepare.

-But before you rely too heavily on this list, be aware each panel of judges consists of different personalities and backgrounds that you cannot totally prepare for.
-These professionals, who you've never seen before, boldly sit there ready to build you up or beat you down.
+But before you rely too heavily on this list, be aware each panel of judges consists of different personalities and backgrounds for which you cannot totally prepare.
+These professionals, who you've never seen before, boldly sit there ready to build you up or tear you down.
 True story - in 2018, a team I coached spent hours brainstorming every question we could think of and strategically preparing the best answers.
 We felt assured we covered the gamut of possibilities.
 It turns out, the judges focused on something very minuscule from their presentation regarding some research they referenced.
+For us, it was not a pertinent part of the overall picture, but a particular judge utilized much time in exploring this minor topic.
 In other words, you just never know where the line of questioning will go.
 Regardless, knowing the most popular questions and being prepared to answer them is a no-brainer!
 So, here you go:

 1. What are your top two or three priorities after this competition?

 2. What is your startup going to be known for after year one?